Testing in high-dimensional spiked models: Introduction

+where the hypothesis $H$ and error sums of squares $E$ are proportional to Wishart matrices, as summarized for the various cases in Table \ref{tab:HandE}.
+The five cases can be linked via sufficiency and invariance arguments to the statistical problems listed in the table.
+We briefly discuss these links in the next section.

-The main steps of our asymptotic analysis are the same for all the five cases.
+James' classification suggests common features that call for a systematic approach.
+Thus the main steps of our asymptotic analysis are the same for all the five cases.
 The likelihood ratios have explicit forms that involve hypergeometric functions of two high-dimensional matrix arguments.
-However, the low-rank nature of the alternatives that we consider ensures that one of the arguments have low rank.
-For tractability, we focus on the special case of rank-one alternatives.
-In such case, using the recent result of Dharmawansa and Johnstone (2014), we represent the hypergeometric function of two high-dimensional matrix arguments in the form of a contour integral that involves a scalar hypergeometric function of the same type.
-Then we deform the contour of integration so that the integral becomes amenable to Laplace approximation analysis (see Olver (1997), chapter 4).
+However, one of the arguments has low rank under our spiked model alternatives.
+Indeed, for tractability, we focus on the rank one setting.
+We can then represent the hypergeometric function of two high-dimensional matrix arguments in the form of a contour integral that involves a \textit{scalar} hypergeometric function of the same type, Lemma \ref{DJLemma}, using the recent result of \cite{dhjo14}.
+Then we deform the contour of integration so that the integral becomes amenable to Laplace approximation analysis, extending \cite[ch.
+4]{olve97}.

-Using the Laplace approximation technique, we show that the log likelihood ratios are asymptotically equivalent to random quadratic functions of the spike parameters.
-The randomness in the quadratic function enters via a linear spectral statistic of a large random matrix of either sample covariance or $F$-ratio type.
-Using CLT for the linear spectral statistics, established by Bai and Silverstein (2004) for the sample-covariance-type random matrices and by Zheng (2012) for the $F$-ratio-type random matrices, we derive the asymptotic Gaussianity and obtain the mean and the autocovariance functions of the log likelihood ratio processes.
+Using the Laplace approximation technique, we show that the log likelihood ratios are asymptotically equivalent to simpler random functions of the spike parameters, Theorems \ref{Icase} and \ref{LR asymptotics}.
+The randomness enters via a linear spectral statistic of a large random matrix of either sample covariance or $F$-ratio type.
+Using central limit theorems for the two cases, due to \cite{basi04} and \cite{zheng12} respectively, we derive the asymptotic Gaussianity and obtain the mean and the autocovariance functions of the log likelihood ratio processes, Theorem \ref{AsymptoticNormality}.